wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 1. In order to best determine the root cause, examine the Auctioneer logs.
 Depending on the specific error or resource constraint, you may also find a failure reason in the CC API.
 2. Investigate the health of Diego Cells.
 3. Consider scaling additional Diego Cells using Ops Manager.
-4. If scaling Diego Cells does not solve the problem, pull Diego Brain logs and BBS logs for troubleshooting and contact Pivotal Support for additional troubleshooting.
-Inform Pivotal Support that Task auctions are failing.
+4. If scaling Diego Cells does not solve the problem, pull Diego Brain logs and BBS logs for troubleshooting and contact VMware Support for additional troubleshooting.
+Inform VMware Support that Task auctions are failing.

 ## PAS Auctioneer Time to Fetch Diego Cell State

 Time in ns that the Auctioneer took to fetch state from all the Diego Cells when running its auction.
 Indicates how the Diego Cells themselves are performing.
 Alerting on this metric helps alert that app staging requests to Diego may be failing.
 1. Check the health of the Diego Cells by reviewing the logs and looking for errors.
 2. Review IaaS console metrics.
 3. Inspect the Auctioneer logs to determine if one or more Diego Cells is taking significantly longer to fetch state than other Diego Cells.
 Relevant log lines have wording like `fetched Diego Cell state`.
-Pull Diego Brain logs, Diego Cell logs, and Auctioneer logs and contact Pivotal Support telling them that fetching Diego Cell states is taking too long.
+Pull Diego Brain logs, Diego Cell logs, and Auctioneer logs and contact VMware Support telling them that fetching Diego Cell states is taking too long.

 ## PAS BBS Crashed App Instances

 Total number of LRP instances that have crashed.
 Indicates how many instances in the deployment are in a crashed state.
 An increase in `bbs.CrashedActualLRPs` can indicate several problems, from a bad app with many instances associated, to a platform issue that is resulting in app crashes. this metric to help create a baseline for your deployment.
 After you have a baseline, you can create a deployment-specific alert to notify of a spike in crashes above the trend line.
 Tune alert values to your deployment.
 Frequency: 30 s
 1. Look at the BBS logs for apps that are crashing and at the Diego Cell logs to see if the problem is with the apps themselves, rather than a platform issue.
-2. Before contacting Pivotal Support, pull the BBS logs and, if particular apps are the problem, pull the logs from their Diego Cells too.
+2. Before contacting VMware Support, pull the BBS logs and, if particular apps are the problem, pull the logs from their Diego Cells too.

 ## PAS BBS Fewer App Instances Than Expected

 Total number of LRP instances that are desired but have no record in the BBS.
 When Diego wants to add more apps, the BBS sends a request to the Auctioneer to spin up additional LRPs. `LRPsMissing` is the total number of LRP instances that are desired but have no BBS record.
 If Diego has less LRP running than expected, there may be problems with the BBS.
 An app push with many instances can temporarily spike this metric.
 However, a sustained spike in `bbs.LRPsMissing` is unusual and should be investigated.
 Frequency: 30 s

 1. Review the BBS logs for proper operation or errors, looking for detailed error messages.
-2. If the condition persists, pull the BBS logs and contact Pivotal Support.
+2. If the condition persists, pull the BBS logs and contact VMware Support.

 ## PAS BBS Master Elected